Crowdfunding is a new type of fundraising where you can raise funds for your own personal cause, even if you're not a registered charity.

 In early 2018 we signed our consent forms and the wait for ‘our month’ began.
 2 months of calling the fertility centre when my monthlys arrived passed.
 We felt disappointed and were told ‘sorry, not this month.’
+Every month I felt punished with a negative test and a period from hell to top it off.
 We were left wondering would it ever be our turn?

-On the third month I called the fertility centre and waited for the call back for the nurse.
-I had prepared myself for another let down but as the phone rang and I sat with everything crossed we finally got the go ahead and I was invited in for my baseline scan and to collect my medication-our journey had began and I couldn’t contain my emotions.
+On the third month I called the fertility centre and waited for the call back from the nurse.
+I had prepared myself for another let down but as the phone rang and I sat with everything crossed.
+We finally got the go ahead and I was invited in for my baseline scan and to collect my medication-our journey had began and I couldn’t contain my emotions.

 Share this story